zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

               .. type:: string
                  :required: true

             - An `ISO 4217 <https://en.wikipedia.org/wiki/ISO_4217>`_ currency code.
+The :doc:`currencies supported
-The currencies supported depend on the payment methods that are enabled on your account.
+              </payments/multicurrency>` depend on the payment methods that are enabled on your account.

           * - ``value``